abegyoung/gusto-gui6/README.md

 Libraries note:
    for coreSERIAL, a SORAL internal library for making serial and TCP port read/receive calls and waiting for ine terminators, the GUI uses one in this repo.
 Optionally do this: `export PYTHONPATH="$PWD/libraries"` from the git repo root.

+   For Windows quick solution is:
+      add a .pth file (e.g. CoreSerial.pth) to .venv\Lib\site-packages with the full path to the folder (e.g. C:\Users\NAME\gusto-gui6\libraries)

 ## Anritsu
 This gui displays the Anritsu MA24126A USB power meter head in mW, dBm, and a scrolling screen.